Arizona fires sweep land rich with ancient sites, artifacts

 Just last week, a crew spotted a more than 1,000-year-old semi-buried dwelling known as a pit house.

-“We know this area is really important to tribes, and it’s ancestral land for them,” said U.S. Forest Service archaeologist and tribal relations specialist Jeanne Stevens.
+“We know this area is really important to tribes, and it’s ancestral land for them,” U.S. Forest Service archaeologist and tribal relations specialist Jeanne Stevens said.
 “When we do more survey work, it helps add more pieces to the puzzle in terms of what’s on the landscape.”

 It’s not just the scattered ruins that need protecting.

 The nearby Wupatki National Monument — a center of trade for Indigenous communities around the 1100s — was evacuated because of wildfire twice this year.
-Exhibits there hold priceless objects, including 800-year-old corn, beans and squash, along with intact Clovis points, or stone arrowheads, that date back some 13,000 years.
+Exhibits there hold priceless objects, including 800-year-old corn, beans and squash, along with intact stone Clovis points used for hunting that date back some 13,000 years.

 Before the first wildfire hit in April, forcing the evacuation of the monument and hundreds of homes outside Flagstaff, there was no set plan on how quickly to get the artifacts out because wildfire wasn’t seen as an imminent threat to Wupatki.